 Calibration to GPP using a simple likelihood function and BayesianTools

-Let’s calibrate the parameters involved in the temperature dependency of the quantum yield efficiency, kphio, kphio_par_a and kphio_par_b, taking a Bayesian calibration approach.
-We assume that the target variable ('gpp') follows a normal distribution centered at the observations and with its standard deviation being a new calibratable parameter ('err_gpp').
+Let’s calibrate the parameters involved in the temperature dependency of the quantum yield efficiency, kphio, kphio_par_a and kphio_par_b.
+Taking a Bayesian calibration approach, we need to define a likelihood as cost function (we’ll use cost_likelihood_pmodel()).
+We assume that the target variable ('gpp') follows a normal distribution centered at the observations and with its unknown standard deviation ('err_gpp'), that we need to add to the calibratable parameters.
 We also assume a uniform prior distribution for all calibratable parameters.
-By maximizing the normal log-likelihood, the MAP (maximum a posteriori) estimators for all 4 parameters are computed.
-With the function cost_likelihood_pmodel(), we can easily perform this calibration, as follows:
+By maximizing the log-likelihood, the MAP (maximum a posteriori) estimators for all 4 parameters are computed.
+With the functions cost_likelihood_pmodel() and calib_sofun(), we can easily perform this type of calibration:

 # Define calibration settings